 Dr. Dale has written on numerous family law topics.
 These writings include:

 Linda D. Elrod & Milfred D. Dale, Paradigm Shifts & Pendulum Swings: The Interests of Children in the Balance, 42 Fam.
-L. Q. 381 (2008) (tracking 50 years of child custody law, judicial systems, and impact of social science).
+L. Q. 381 (2008) (tracking 50 years of child custody law, judicial systems, and the impact of social science.
+This article was written for the Golden 50th Anniversary Edition of the Family Law Quarterly and was voted the top ABA family law article for 2008).
+Cited in: Turner v.
+Rogers, 564 U.S. 431, 461 (2011).

 Pamela S. Ludolph & Milfred D. Dale, Attachment and Child Custody: An Additive Factor, Not a Determinative One, 46(1) Fam.
 L. Q. 1 (2012) (reviews the research relevant to the debate about overnight care of infants following divorce or parental separation).